janegca/fem-jr-price-comp/README.md

 ## Technical

 1. how to handle discount pricing?
-JS to modify cost if yearly billing selected?
+   - JS to modify cost if yearly billing selected?
+   - debating whether or not I should just set up one element and do all the updating using JS, might be a cleaner approach
 1. how to create the slider?
-1. how to create the toggle?
+1. how to create the toggle switch?

+References:

 For slider bar: